 2) Get Ready Together

 Your friends and family will still be getting dressed up for the occasion—at very least from the waist up!
 That means you can still get ready with your bridesmaids and groomsmen.
 Simply start a separate video chat with everyone, put on some music, and pour yourself a glass of bubbly.
-It isn’t the same as being there in person with everyone, but it still gives you time to see everyone.
+It isn’t the same as being there in person, but it still gives you time to see everyone.

 3) Live Stream It